thalissongoncalves/thalissongoncalves/README-EN.md

 <h2>🔎 About me</h2>

 <p>
-   I am working as a Full Stack Developer at Grupo EROS.
-During the pandemic, I had the privilege of discovering programming and I fell in love with it, which led me to enter the Trybe school to study and dedicate all my time to web development.
-Currently, I am reaping the fruits of my dedication, every day dedicated to studying the area through course platforms and preparing myself more and more for the job market.
-I love watching anime, playing sports, playing games and visiting family and friends.
+   During the pandemic, I had the privilege of learning about programming and fell in love with the field.
+This led me to study at Trybe School in November 2022 and dedicate all my time to full stack web development.
+Today, I continue to evolve with courses and practical projects, seeking to be increasingly prepared for the market.
+In my free time, I enjoy watching anime, playing sports, playing games, and spending time with family and friends.
 </p>

 <br/>